kommalapatisahil/kommalapatisahil.github.io/index.md

 ---
 Hello!

 I'm a Ph.D. student at the University of Texas at Austin, where I'm advised by Prof. Robert Moser.
 I work at the intersection of Fluid Turbulence and Machine Learning.
-I'm also a student researcher at [Google](https://research.google/) researching physics-based deep learning approaches for improving weather predictions.
+I was previously a student researcher at [Google](https://research.google/) where I worked on physics-based deep learning approaches for improving weather predictions.
+Before that, I was a Machine Learning predoc at [Argonne National Laboratory](https://www.anl.gov/) where I worked on developing uncertainty quantification methods for deep nerual networks with a focus on physics predictions.

 If you are looking to work under my guidance for your undergraduate or graduate projects, connect with me over LinkedIn!